 - B. Tech.
 1985, Indian Institute of Technology Bombay

 V. W. Meloche-Bascom Professor of Chemistry

-Our research focuses on theoretical studies of soft condensed matter.
-While it is clear that the short-range structure of complex fluids plays an important role in determining the physical and chemical propreties, the complexity of these systems precludes modeling them on an atomistic level.
+Our research focuses on computational and theoretical studies of soft condensed matter.
+While it is clear that the short-range structure of complex fluids plays an important role in determining the physical and chemical properties, the complexity of these systems makes modeling them on an atomistic level computationally challenging.
 A judicious choice of coarse-grained models that hopefully capture the essential features without incorporating much of the detail is therefore a crucial step in the theoretical study of these systems.
-We are interested in constructing such models, and then employing theory and computer simulation to investigate their properties, with the final aim of predicting experimental observables.
-Our research has two components: the development of methods, and the application of these methods to understand the structure and dynamics of condensed phases.
+We are interested in constructing such models, and then employing liquid state theory, computer simulation, and machine learning to investigate their properties, with the final aim of predicting experimental observables.
+Our research has two components: the development of force fields and methods, and the application of these to understand the structure and dynamics of condensed phases.
 Some areas of current interest are: